alistaircolling/mmmap/README.txt

 deploy-  compiled SWF and supporting files (including PHP) to be placed on web directory

-docs- dataflow diagram, spefications document and miscellaneous notes
+docs- dataflow diagram, specifications document and miscellaneous notes

 libs- swcs used